 Don't use your bed as an office for answering phone calls and responding to emails.
 Also avoid watching late-night TV there.
 The bed needs to be a stimulus for sleeping, not for wakefulness.
 Reserve your bed for sleep and sex.

 Television isn't the only possible distraction in your bedroom.
 Ambience can affect your sleep quality too.
 Make sure your bedroom is as comfortable as possible.
 Ideally you want a quiet, dark, cool environment.
 All of these things promote sleep onset.

 When you were a child and your mother read you a story and tucked you into bed every night, this comforting ritual helped lull you to sleep.
 Even in adulthood, a set of bedtime rituals can have a similar effect.
 Rituals help signal the body and mind that it's coming to be time for sleep.
 Drink a glass of warm milk.
 Take a bath.
 Or listen to calming music to unwind before bed.

 A grumbling stomach can be distracting enough to keep you awake, but so can an overly full belly.
 Avoid eating a big meal within two to three hours of bedtime.
 If you're hungry right before bed, eat a small healthy snack (such as an apple with a slice of cheese or a few whole-wheat crackers) to satisfy you until breakfast.

 6. Avoid alcohol and caffeine

 If you do have a snack before bed, wine and chocolate shouldn't be part of it.
 Chocolate contains caffeine, which is a stimulant.
 Surprisingly, alcohol has a similar effect.
-"People thinks it makes them a little sleepy, but it's actually a stimulant and it disrupts sleep during the night," Dr. Carlson says.
+It makes you a little sleepy, but it's actually a stimulant and it disrupts sleep during the night.
 Also stay away from anything acidic (such as citrus fruits and juices) or spicy, which can give you heartburn.